mchion/reddit_ELT_pipeline/README.md

 ## Data Source

-- **The Data We Want**: A post on Reddit can contain zero or more comments.
+- **The Data**: A post on Reddit can contain zero or more comments.
 We can view comments as a stream of data over time (a time series).
 We want to collect these comments and the posts they belong to.

 - **Reddit API**: The Reddit API is well documented and heavily used by many other platorms.
-For our purposes, one limitation of the API is its fixed extraction amount of 100 recent comments per request.
+Although webscraping directly from the Reddit website is possible, it is generally frowned upon.
+One limitation of the API that we enountered is that is has fixed extraction amount of 100 recent comments per request.
 In other words, it is not possible to extract any amount less than or greater than 100.

 ## Data Ingestion